namshi/namshi.github.com/source/_posts/2018-08-16-improve-our-exchange-process.md

 1. We have the relevant replacement items in stock.
-2. The returned item always reached our warehouse before we released the new shipment.
+2. The returned item always reaches our warehouse before we release the new shipment.
 3. The customer won’t have to pay anything extra, even if the exchange item’s price increased.
 4. The customer’s wallet balance should never become negative.

 We created a new API that could handle both normal returns and exchanges.
 This API proxies all normal return requests to the returns service, while handling exchange requests also.
 In the case of exchanges, the API first creates the exchange order, this guarantees the stock to be reserved.
 Then a return request is created which is associated with the newly created exchange order.
 The customer just has to wait for the courier to come and pick up the original item.
-Once the item is picked and returned to the warehouse, we confirm the exchange order and export it for shipment.
+Once the item is picked and returned to the warehouse, we ship the exchange order.

 For exchanges, we handled the payment of the exchange order via our customer wallet.
 Normally we charge the customer wallet as soon as an order is placed.
 However in this case, we hold on to charging the wallet until the returned item is refunded back to the wallet.
 This ensures that we only use the refunded money to pay for the exchanged item.
 This also prevents a customer’s wallet balance from becoming negative since we refund first then charge the wallet.
 These actions are clearly reflected in the customer’s credit section.

 We also had to account for unhappy flows; For instance a customer may cancel the return, so there would be no item to be picked up.
 In this case we cancel the exchange item as well, because there may be no funds available in the customer’s wallet to cover for the new item.
 Also we can fairly assume that since the customer canceled the return, they probably changed their mind about the exchange.

-Additionally we created a cron job that was responsible for canceling any exchange orders if we didn’t receive the original item (for whatever reason) after 2 weeks, of creating the exchange request.
-We did this so that we don’t block our stock for an extended period of time.
+Additionally, we created a cron job that is responsible for canceling any exchange orders if we don't receive the original item (for whatever reason) within 2 weeks of creating the exchange request.

-Once we implemented exchanges across our markets, we then decided to roll out doorstep exchanges to further improve our the exchange process.
+We've rolled out exchanges to our markets, sent out surveys and our customers were very satisfied with the new process.
+It was clearly a success story, but we wanted to do more!
+We thought to ourselves, so instead of waiting for the item to reach the warehouse to release the new item, why don't we do it at the customer's **doorstep**.

-**How did we roll out doorstep exchanges?**
+##How did we roll out doorstep exchanges?

 At the doorstep exchanges entailed our courier agent going to a customer’s delivery address, picking up the original item and handing over the new product in one go!